wp-plugins/wp-spamshield/readme.txt

 4. Why use a CAPTCHA when there are better solutions that don't inconvenience your website users?

 = Optimized and Scalable =
 This plugin has an extremely low overhead and won't slow down your site, unlike some other anti-spam plugins.
 Each of the filters in the plugin have been benchmarked, and when processing comments for spam, the fastest filters are put at the front of the stack.
 Once a comment tests positive for spam, the testing process terminates and will not engage the remaining filters.
 Additionally, as mentioned above, by keeping spam out of the WordPress database altogether, WP-SpamShield helps keep your database slimmer and more efficient, which in turn helps keep your site running faster.
 This efficiency helps keep the server load down, and helps improve the overall performance of your site.
+WP-SpamShield is optimized to work well with *all* popular caching plugins.

 = Free for Commercial and Personal Sites =
 No cost, no hidden fees.
 This plugin is **free** for **both Commercial and Personal** use.
 If you find that this plugin benefits you, and you're so inclined, then feel free to [make a donation](http://www.redsandmarketing.com/wp-spamshield-donate/).